Yan Hu Suo and Cordyalis – Herbal Medicine Used For Thousands Of years

 Chinese Medicine is an Evidence Based Medicine.
-The Evidence is observation and note taking by practitioners for over 2000 years.
+The Evidence is in-depth observation and note taking by practitioners that have recorded their findings for over 2000 years.

 It is always interesting to see modern research pick apart pieces of Chinese Medicine to fit into today’s reductionist medicine.
 So many medicines of today come from herbal medicine or isolating active components of herbal medicine.
-Of course the best example is aspirin from the while willow bark.
+Of course, the best example is aspirin which is taken from white willow bark.

-Research was just published looking for the ingredients that contribute to the anelgesic effect of a Chinese herb known as Yan Hu Suo – 延胡索.
+In addition, recent research was published looking for the ingredients that contribute to the anelgesic effect of a Chinese herb known as Yan Hu Suo – 延胡索.
 Its common English name is Cordyalis.
 Cordyalis was first written about in 741AD.
 Interestingly the book it was written in was an addendum to the original materia medica written several centuries earlier.

 The properties of the herb are: acrid, bitter and warm.
 If you bite into it you can sense those characteristics.